top of page

 Artist Bio

-My multimedia practice spans over three decades, integrating stone, bronze, clay, film, performance, and sound.
+Helen Eberhardie Dunn is a contemporary artist with a multimedia practice spanning over three decades, integrating stone, bronze, clay, film, performance, and sound.
 Recent work includes EARTHflows (2023–2025), a community-centered ritual installation series exploring how micro-gestures ripple into macro ecological and cultural narratives.

 Rooted in somatic awareness and collaboration, my projects engage multi-cultural communities in Southern Colorado, fostering creative environments through workshops that focus on shared stories, listening, and collective knowledge.
 My public commissions and performances highlight ecological fragility and the living intelligence of the soil web—such as Cracked Earth / Rising Blue (2023).